Diamko94/rentals1/Business-rules.md

 - Unit default status is Available
 - Status transitions of one Unit do not affect others
-- Repair is a final Unit state.
+- Repair is a final Unit state within the rental module

 ## Deposit Logic